-Over the next few months we will be asking experts that have worked with the museums collection over the years to select specific objects for our online exhibitions
+Over the next few months we will be asking experts that have worked with the museums collection over the years to select specific objects for our online exhibitions.

-Here are their choices
+Here they are, and here are their choices.

 Michael is a native of Cork who lives and works in the city.
 An avid collector of memorabilia.
-He owns a large library of Cork books, photographs, postcards and maps, which has taken over 40 years to amass.
+He owns a large library of Cork books, photographs, postcards and maps, which have taken over 40 years to amass.
 He is also an author and his previous publications include, Hidden Cork (2009), Pure Cork (2011) and Cork Burning (2018)

 St. Patrick’s Bridge 1861.